-Carefully cut the copper board according to the size of the layout either using a cutter or hacksaw.
+Carefully cut the copper board according to the layout's size, either using a cutter or hacksaw.
 After completing this, using a ball of steel wool or Sandpaper, rub the copper side of your PCB as such removes both the photoresist and top oxide layer of the copper.

 Step 4: Onto your PCB plate, iron the circuit from the paper

-After making the print on glossy paper, iron the image side down to the side of the copper before heating the iron to the iron cloth to its maximum temperature.
+After making the print on glossy paper, iron the image side down to the copper side before heating the iron to the iron cloth to its maximum temperature.
 To do this, place the board and photo paper on a clean wooden table while keeping the backside of the photo paper facing you.

 Using pliers, hold one end to keep it steady before putting the hot iron cloth for around 10 seconds on the other end.
 Now, slowly iron your photo paper using the tip with little pressure for close to 15 minutes.

-Image 2: An image of copper plating on surfaces to increase thickness
+Image 2: An image of copper plating on surfaces to increase the thickness

 Step 5: Etching the plate

-First, put on the rubber gloves before placing some pieces of newspaper on the bottom to avoid the spillover of the etching solution on the floor.
+First, put on the rubber gloves before placing some newspaper pieces on the bottom to avoid the spillover of the etching solution on the floor.

 Secondly, find a plastic bowl and fill some water into it before dissolving around 2-3 ferric chloride powder teaspoons in the water.